kermitt2/delft/Readme.md

 ## Management of embeddings

-The first time DeLFT starts and accesses pre-trained embeddings, these embeddings are serialised and stored in a LMDB database, a very efficient embedded database using memory page (already used in the Machine Learning world by Caffe and Torch for managing large training data).
+The first time DeLFT starts and accesses pre-trained embeddings, these embeddings are serialised and stored in a LMDB database, a very efficient embedded database using memory-mapped file (already used in the Machine Learning world by Caffe and Torch for managing large training data).
 The next time these embeddings will be accessed, they will be immediately available.

 Our approach solves the bottleneck problem pointed for instance [here](https://spenai.org/bravepineapple/faster_em/) in a much better way than quantising+compression or pruning.
 After being compiled and stored at the first access, any volume of embeddings vectors can be used immediately without any loading, with a negligible usage of memory, without any accuracy loss and with a negligible impact on runtime when using SSD.
 In practice, we can exploit for instance embeddings for dozen languages simultaneously, without any memory and runtime issues - a requirement for any ambitious industrial deployment of a neural NLP system.